michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0012.md

 - adj: conforming to conventions of sexual behavior
 - adv: in the right manner
 ### Family
-decent: decency, decenter, decentest, decently, indecent+;decency: decencies;indecency: indecencies;indecent: indecency, indecenter, indecently
+- decent: decency, decenter, decentest, decently, indecent+
+- decency: decencies
+- indecency: indecencies
+- indecent: indecency, indecenter, indecently
 ### Examples
 - At first glance, Melania Trump did a good job of seeming like a decent sane person in her softball interview with Anderson Cooper in October.
 - If this is just a decent match, it will be memorable.